 On the right you can see the same eight day long case clock movement with a date wheel made and fitted.
 This has to correspond with the snail and a seconds wheel which is fitted to the movement dial.

 Freshly made but to original spec the seconds wheel with stay and click spring.

-Below is a picture of a long case clock movement prior to restoration, with some of the repairs we encounter, soft solder has been used to make repairs and other parts have simply been bashed and dented by a hammer.
+Below is a picture of a long case clock movement with a poor attempt at previous repairs.
+Soft solder has been used to make repairs and other parts have simply been bashed and dented by a hammer.

 Tel : 01462 790646 or E-mail : Malcolm Green